 At certification you must have a loose leaf binder with plastic inserts.
 The original team copy of the players contract on one side and the medical and proof of age and Code of Conduct on the back side.
-These pages should be in alphabetical order just like the names listed on the V.Y.C.
-Roster, with last name first.
+These pages should be in alphabetical order just like the names listed on the VYC Roster, with last name first.

-The Code of Conduct from persons who do not have children participating with the club and the conference copies of the contracts (yellow) should be in alphabetical order by last name just as it appears on the roster, and be placed in a large envelope.
-At certification bring (2) copies of original roster and a disk of the roster in Meet Manger format.
+The Code of Conduct from persons who do not have children participating with the club and the conference copies of the contracts (yellow, when using triplicate form) should be in alphabetical order by last name just as it appears on the roster, and be placed in a large envelope and given to league president.
+At certification bring (2) copies of original roster and a disk or CD of the roster in Meet Manger format.
 Name and birthday should appear on printed roster.
-All addresses and phone numbers should be entered on the disk.
-League Presidents shall verify written roster with the disk and send it to the commissioner after certification.
+All addresses (home and Email) and phone numbers should be entered on the disk or CD.
+League Presidents shall verify the printed roster with the disk or CD and send it to the commissioner.
 Any uncertified athletes shall not remain on the roster sent to the commissioner.
 Teams may not send rosters directly to the commissioner.
 If athletes become eligible after the original certification date they must have been on the original roster.
 No new athletes can be added past the certification date.
+Only the commissioner can approve the late addition of an athlete upon the request of the league president.
 All late paper work will be subject to a \$10.00 per athlete fine.
-Dates to be determined by the VYC board prior to the season's start.
+Certification dates to be determined by the VYC board prior to the season's start.
+A copy of all team rosters will be forwarded to the executive board by the commissioner.